-The electrons which were treated to be particles, the evidence of photoelectric effect shows they also have wave nature.
-This was proved by Thomas young with the help of his double slit experiment.
+The electrons, which were treated to be particles, and the evidence of the photoelectric effect show they also have a wave nature.
+This was proved by Thomas Young with the help of his double-slit experiment.

-De-Broglie concluded that since nature is symmetrical, so should be light or any other matter wave.
+De-Broglie concluded that since nature is symmetrical, so should light or any other matter wave be.

-- Principal Quantum number (n): It denotes the orbital number or shell number of electron.
+- Principal Quantum Number (n): It denotes the orbital number or shell number of an electron.

 - Spin Quantum number(s): It denotes the direction of spin, S = -½ = Anticlockwise and ½ = Clockwise.